dasamith/Employee-Summary/README.md

 # Template Engine - Employee Summary

-I Created a template engine application that allows the user to enter data into terminal and generates a webpage for a Development team showing all the employee information
+I Created a template engine application that allows the user to enter data into terminal and generates a webpage for a Development team showing all the employee information. https://github.com/dasamith/Employee-Summary

 ## Acceptance Criteria